-The Amarna Seminar is offered by the specializations Egyptology, with a yearly changing content that is determined by current research of the staff.
+The Amarna Seminar is offered by the specializations Egyptology and Assyriology together, with a yearly changing content that is determined by current research of the staff.

-In 2019-2020 there will be two topics in the course: The archaeology of Amarna by Dr. Miriam Müller; and Costume items in the tomb of Tutankhamun, by Prof.dr.
+In 2017-2018 there will be two topics in the course: Texts from the Amarna period, by Dr. Cale Johnson; and Costume items in the tomb of Tutankhamun, by prof.dr.
 Olaf Kaper.

 In this seminar the students are introduced to the study of the Amarna period through an intensive examination of different aspects.
-The two topics offered in 2019 provide two different perspectives on this period, and the student is familiarized with different types of source material and its secondary literature.
-These are the archaeology of the city of Amarna, and the archaeological objects preserved in the tomb of Tutankhamun.
+The two topics offered in 2017 provide three different perspectives on this period, and the student is familiarized with different types of source material and its secondary literature.
+These are the cuneiform sources in the Amarna archive and elsewhere, and the archaeological objects preserved in the tomb of Tutankhamun.
 Through discussion in class, a presentation, and the writing of a research paper, the student will be able to actively engage in the debates on this period.